dell/csm-docs/content/docs/getting-started/upgrade/operator/authorization_upgrade.md

   1. Modifying the existing Authorization Proxy Server installation directly via `kubectl edit`

+      **Example: Editing the Authorization Proxy Server Configuration**

+      If the Authorization Proxy Server is deployed in the `authorization` namespace, retrieve the CSM object name using:

       ```bash
-      kubectl get csm -n <module-namespace>
-      ```

-      For example - If the Authorization Proxy Server is installed in authorization namespace then run this command to get the object name

-      ```bash
       kubectl get csm -n authorization
       ```

-      use the object name in `kubectl edit` command.
+      Use the retrieved object name in the `kubectl get` command to modify its configuration

       ```bash
       kubectl edit csm <object-name> -n <module-namespace>
       ```

-      For example - If the object name is authorization then use the name as authorization and if the namespace is authorization, then run this command to edit the object
+      For instance, if the object name is `authorization` and the namespace is also `authorization`, run:

       ```bash
       kubectl edit csm authorization -n authorization